FAQs

 9. What’s your approach to counseling divorced people?

 Dr. Scott: I offer treatment for PDT (“Post Divorce Trauma”) in which I treat the issues of divorce recovery similar to the issues of PTSD (Post Traumatic Stress Disorder).
 In 21st century America, divorce is far too minimized and not correctly viewed as the major trauma it is for each spouse, the children, the extended family, the community and society as a whole.
 But getting back to each divorced spouse, the psychological fallout of divorce can often last for years, even decades, after the divorce.
 Many of my divorced clients — whether they have initiated divorce or have been divorced — have an enormous amount of baggage to sort out: hurt, anger, and betrayal.
 PDT sufferers need to know and experience God’s forgiveness for their own contribution to the failed marriage, while also forgiving whatever blame appropriately assigned to the ex-spouse.
 The sooner the the PTD sufferer get into treatment, the better.
 Otherwise, the PDT sufferer is left with a cracked, crumbling and weak foundation for rebuilding his or her life, let alone another relationship or marriage.
 When someone divorced marries again — without having unpacked and sorted out all this baggage — it gets hauled into the new marriage, causing more suffering for the PDT sufferer (and the new spouse).
-Many re-married PDT sufferers nod their head in full agreement when and say, “So you’re telling me that it feels like ‘It’s deja vu all over again’?”
+Many re-married PDT sufferers nod their head in full agreement when I say, “So you’re telling me that it feels like ‘It’s deja vu all over again’?”
 Even then, however, there is hope, provided that the re-married PDT sufferer gets help, and gives whatever time is necessary to unpack the baggage and sort it all out until it is resolved, preferably with a qualified counselor.

 10. What are your qualifications for counseling children and teens?